-- Other worldviews are so damaged, and out of focus, they share little with Christianity.
-For instance, atheism and pantheism.
+- Other worldviews are so damaged and out of focus that they share little with Christianity.
+For instance, atheism and pantheism

 How do we classify worldviews?
 The determining factor is the existence and characteristics of God.
 In other words, does God exist?
 And if he does, what is his nature?